MobilePayDev/MobilePay-Payments-API/docs/authentication.md

 :::

-You can view and manage your API keys in the [Production MobilePay portal](https://admin.mobilepay.dk/).
-Meanwhile, sandbox keys are generated in the [Sandbox MobilePay portal](https://sandprod-admin.mobilepay.dk/) and will be applicable only on sandbox environment.
+You can view and manage your API keys in the [MobilePay portal](https://admin.mobilepay.dk/).
+Meanwhile, sandbox keys are generated in the [sandbox version of MobilePay portal](https://sandprod-admin.mobilepay.dk/) and will be applicable only on sandbox environment.

 When creating an API key you need to select APIs which will be accessible using this key.
 You can also assign it a name.
 Once API key is generated, it is not  possible to change the scope or the name.
 Modifications must be carried out by creating a new API key.
 Lastly, you are fully responsible for managing the lifecycle of the keys you have created.